UART

 * This will invert the TX pin signal, if your using a <mark style="color:red;">**JR Bay type transmitter**</mark>**&#x20;(Crossfire, Tracer or ELRS)** this <mark style="color:red;">**needs to be checked**</mark>.
 You should hook the <mark style="color:red;">**TX pin**</mark> on the Head Tracker to <mark style="color:red;">**S.PORT pin**</mark> on the JR module. <mark style="color:red;">**RX on the HT is not connected**</mark>.
 You will also connect **GND**(**HT**) -> **GND (Module)**.
 You will also need a way to power it on the VMAIN pin, that one is up to you :smile:

-<figure><img src="https://1791219135-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FifYnTDP7IFJCZallDj96%2Fuploads%2Fw5v2ABGhW9xghVbAar7B%2Fimage.png?alt=media&#x26;token=5ebe7eba-40ea-4b1c-a149-beb73311d0e5" alt="" width="188"><figcaption></figcaption></figure>
+<figure><img src="/files/hBlJzQx6sFT0a7G7OW0X" alt="" width="188"><figcaption></figcaption></figure>

 * If connecting to a **ELRS receiver** that has been **flashed to be a transmitter**, leave this box **un-checked**.
-For instance the Happy Model EP2 [elrs-setup](https://headtracker.gitbook.io/head-tracker-v2.2/getting-started/wiring/elrs-setup "mention") which can be used as a trainer link.
+For instance the Happy Model EP2 [ELRS Setup](/head-tracker-v2.2/getting-started/wiring/elrs-setup.md) which can be used as a trainer link.